-Alexis is a researcher, writer, strategic thinker, program designer, and advisor to partners in culture, philanthropy, and the environmental sector working for transformative change and a just transition.
-She leads Helicon’s work at the intersection of culture and the environment.
-Her perspective on systems change draws on her artistic practices and diverse background in anthropology, Chinese Medicine, permaculture, and Buddhism.
-She believes in the need to build solidarity between artists and culture and broader movements working for racial, ecological, and economic justice.
+Alexis is a researcher, writer, strategist, program designer, and advisor to partners in the cultural sector, philanthropy, and the environmental sectors working toward a more just and regenerative future.
+She initiated and leads Helicon’s work at the intersection of arts, culture and the environment which includes work for Grist.org, the Redford Center and the U.S. Water Alliance.
+She works to build greater connections and solidarity between artists and cultural workers and larger movements working for racial, ecological, and economic justice.

 Alexis graduated Summa cum Laude from Princeton University with a degree in Cultural Anthropology and has pursued Master’s level study in Chinese Medicine.
-She is an advisor of the Public Bank East Bay, the Headlands Center for the Arts, and The Artist’s Literacy’s Institute.
-She lives in Oakland, where she spends as much time as possible in her garden.
+Her perspective on transformation draws on her creative practices and diverse background in anthropology, Chinese Medicine, permaculture, and Buddhism.
+She is an advisor of the Public Bank East Bay, the Headlands Center for the Arts, and The Artist’s Literacies Institute.
+She lives in Oakland, where she spends as much time as possible outside in her garden or in the hills.